sisteming/mongodb-swarm/demo/README.md

 This file contains the following definitions:

-**image**: Docker image for the Cloud Manager automation agent from the Docker HUB
+**image**: Docker image for mongod process with the 3.4.0-rc3 release.

-		image: marcob/mongodb-automation:latest
+		image: marcob/mongodb-3.4.0-rc3

-**security_opt**: Security options to run this service (the Cloud Manager automation requires to be run with seccomp:unconfined so that it can execute all required system calls)

-		security_opt:
-      		- seccomp:unconfined

 **labels**: Labels added to each container for this service.
 These will be used to map the role of each container (mongod, cfgsvr, mongos) and the replica set it belongs to